-The federal payroll taxes must be sent via an electronic funds transfer by the dates described in IRS Publication 15 (pages 25-30).
+The federal payroll taxes must be sent via an electronic funds transfer by the dates described in IRS Publication 15.
 The dates depend upon the current amount of the federal payroll taxes and also the employer's amount during a previous one-year period.
 Here is part of the criteria regarding the current amount of federal payroll taxes:

-- If the amount is $50,000 or less, the money must be transferred monthly.
-However, if the amount is less than $2,500 for the quarter, under certain circumstances you may be able to pay with a timely filed quarterly Form 941... see IRS Publication 15 (page 25).
+If the amount is $50,000 or less, the money must be transferred monthly.
+However, if the amount is less than $2,500 for the quarter, under certain circumstances you may be able to pay with a timely filed quarterly Form 941.
+See IRS Publication 15 for more information.

 Failure to deposit the amount owed on the required date may result in severe penalties.